simd-everywhere/simde/README.md

   return incorrect results.

-Also, as mentioned earlier, while some APIs make assumptions about basic types (*e.g.*, `int` is 32 bits), SIMDe can not so many types have been altered to used portable fixed-width versions such as `int32_t`.
+Also, as mentioned earlier, while some APIs make assumptions about basic types (*e.g.*, `int` is 32 bits), SIMDe does not, so many types have been altered to use portable fixed-width versions such as `int32_t`.

 If you find any other differences, please file an issue so we can either fix